-Medical Guardian Classic Medical Guardian Review
+Medical Guardian Classic Guardian Review

 - Easy setup

 Medical Guardian Classic Guardian is the most elementary option from the diverse array of medical alert systems that this company offers.
 The Classic Guardian is a landline-only, in-home system that comes with a choice of a wristband or neck help pendant.
 For around a dollar per day, this relatively standard and solid solution will provide access to a 24/7 help center for homebound people.
 Everything about the Classic is, well, classic, so the choice for the name is fitting.
 But this also means that there aren’t many distinguishing features to outline in this Classic Medical Guardian review.
 Perhaps the most noteworthy characteristic of this system is the fact that it shares the base unit with the LifeFone At Home.
 They also share the flaws (shorter than specified pendant range), but LifeFone’s offer is better, and that’s why it scored higher on our list.
+If you want to see the complete offer from this company, check out our Medical Guardian review.

 Medical Guardian Classic: Design & Major Features